FutureLab-DCC/flautim_api/README.md

-# programming_api
+# Flautim API

-FutureLab Federated Learning Platform - Programming API
+Programming API for model development in Flautim Framework